XDTX75694/Active-Directory-Home-Lab-/00-README.md

 # Active Directory Home Lab
 # Objective

-This project simulates a small corporate network to practice real-world system administration, Active Directory management, and security monitoring.
-The lab consists of a Windows Server 2022 domain controller, a Windows 10 client joined to the domain, an Ubuntu server, and Splunk.
-Kali Linux attacker machine is used to generate test telemetry.
-This lab displays the installation and configuration of Windows Server, Windows 10, Ubuntu Server, Splunk, Sysmon, and Kali Linux.
+This project simulates a small corporate network to gain hands-on experience with real-world System Administration, Active Directory management, Group Policy, and Security Monitoring.
+The lab environment consists of a `Windows Server 2022` domain controller, a `Windows 10 client` joined to the domain, and an `Ubuntu Server` running `Splunk` as a SIEM, with `Kali Linux` acting as the attacker machine to generate realistic security telemetry.
+This repository documents the full build, from installing and configuring each system to deploying Sysmon for endpoint logging, forwarding events to Splunk, and analyzing the results.

 # Skills Learned
  ► Using and configuring virtual machines using VMware software